 How does the FMLA work?

-For an employee to take leave under the FMLA, the employer and employee must both meet the eligibility requirements, and the employee must have a valid reason for taking the leave.
-Although the employee is typically required to request FMLA leave before taking it, the employee does not have to use the specific term “FMLA leave” for the request to be valid, said Joseph E. Slater, distinguished professor of law and values at the University of Toledo.
+For an employee to take leave under the FMLA, the employer and employee must both meet the eligibility requirements, and the employee must have a qualifying reason for taking the leave.
+Although the employee is typically required to request FMLA leave before taking it, the employee does not have to use the specific term “FMLA leave” for the request to be valid, said Joseph E. Slater, a professor of law and values at the University of Toledo.
 For example, “I need time off for my cancer treatments” would be a sufficient FMLA request, Slater said.

 FMLA notification obligations

-When an employee wants to take leave covered under the FMLA, there are several notification obligations that both the employer and the employee should meet.
+When an employee wants to take leave covered under the FMLA, there are several notification obligations that both the employer and the employee should meet:

-- Notice of leave: The employee is responsible for notifying the employer of the need for leave at least 30 days in advance, or as soon as possible.
+- Notice of leave: The employee is responsible for notifying the employer of the need for leave at least 30 days in advance or as soon as possible.

 - Documentation of reason for leave: If an employer requires the employee to provide medical proof to document the reason for taking leave, the employee must typically provide the medical documentation within 15 calendar days.

 - Notice of acceptance or denial: After reviewing the employee’s request, the employer must notify the employee within five business days as to whether the leave is covered under the FMLA.
 If the employer deems the leave not qualified under the FMLA, they must provide a valid reason why.

 - Medical documentation to return to work: If the reason for leave is the employee’s own illness, then the employee may be required to provide medical certification proving their fitness for duty when they return to work.

 Length of FMLA leave